 The Hardy Pecan (Carya Illinoinesis) is a large, deciduous lowland tree, the largest of hickories.
 This tree can mature to a height of 75-100′ with a spread of 40-70′.
 The Hardy Pecan grows at a medium rate, with height increases of 13–24″ per year.
 This species is known for its many uses.
-It provides great shade, known for its beautiful wood grain, as well as producing tasty nuts for humans and wildlife alike.
-It grows in most soils but will do best in rich, moist, well-drained soil.
+It provides great shade and is known for its beautiful wood grain.
+Produces sweet, tasty nuts inside easy to crack, thin shells.
+Grows in most soils but will do best in rich, moist, well-drained soil.
 The Hardy Pecan is self-fertile but will yield a greater production when planted in multiples.
 Very disease and insect resistant.

 Full sun is recommended

 18-36" Burlap Wrap, 1-2 ft Bare-Root, 2-3 ft Bare-Root, 3-4 ft Bare-Root, 4-5 ft Bare-Root